 - Make a well in dry ingredients and add in water gradually, stirring lightly with a wooden spoon until dough starts to stick together.
 Add more water if needed to remove flour from bowl bottom and sides.
-A moist dough means more tender fry bread.
+A moist dough makes for a tender fry bread.

 - Work gently with hands until a ball forms.

-- Allow dough to rise while you grate cheddar or marble cheese.
+- Allow dough to rise while you grate cheddar cheese.
 Add desired amount of cheese.